-From the movie she can watch on repeat to the unique super power she’d love to have, Jean Hopstetter, Member One’s Chief Operations Officer, sits down with us to talk about what brought her to Member One, her greatest piece of advice, and an interesting tidbit that you wouldn’t find on her résumé.
+From the movie she can watch on repeat to the unique super power she’d love to have, Jean Hopstetter, Member One’s Senior Executive Vice President, sits down with us to talk about what brought her to Member One, her greatest piece of advice, and an interesting tidbit that you wouldn’t find on her résumé.

 How long have you been at Member One?

-I’ve been here since April of 2008, so I recently celebrated my ninth year.
+I’ve been here since April of 2008, so this is my eleventh year.

 Where were you prior to Member One?

 I was working for a credit union in Tampa for 12 years, originally known as MacDill Federal Credit Union, and then rebranded to Grow Financial Credit Union.
 They rebranded just a couple of years before I left.

 The opportunity to move back to Virginia was appealing to me.
 I grew up in northern Virginia before moving to Florida.
 Throughout my entire professional credit union career, I aspired to serve in this very role, so whenever an opportunity was offered that I thought would help me achieve that goal, I took it, including when Frank Carter, Member One’s CEO, called and offered the opportunity to join Member One; I couldn't pass it up.
 Plus, it's beautiful in the fall!

 What’s the coolest place you’ve ever visited?